milleraundra/library-php-mysql/README.md

 * _x _

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this app depends on?}_

+## TASKS REMAINING
+* Work left off on Book.php to create function collecting author and copy info for any selected book.
+* Create twig page for individual books.
+* Allow a patron to checkout a copy of a book.
+* Prevent a patron from checking out too many copies of a book in the library.
+* Show due_date of book checked out.
+* Allow a librarian and/or patron to view their checkout history.
+* Librarian can view overdue returns books.
+* Create functionality for a patron to return a book.

 ## Known Bugs